vetras/ts-express-decorators-wiki/Templating.md

 [Home](https://github.com/Romakita/ts-express-decorators/wiki) > Templating

-> This documentation is available only for TsExpressDecorators v1.3.x on higher.
+> This feature is available only for TsExpressDecorators v1.3.x on higher.

 TsExpressDecorators v1.3.0 introduce a new decorator `@ResponseView` to separate rendering view from response data.